 Driving is something that becomes second nature to most people and it is easy to fall into a sense of comfort and security after years behind the wheel.

-But beware, often the more experienced we are, the more confident we get and this can see us fall into routines and bad behaviours.
+But beware, often the more experienced we are, the more confident we get and this can see us fall into routines and bad behaviors.

-To become a better driver, it’s not just about taking lessons, putting hours in on a simulator or completing a course.
-Making improvements on your driving can come from simple activities that you can easily do in your everyday life.
+To become a better driver, it’s not just about taking lessons, putting hours in on a simulator, or completing a course.
+Making improvements in your driving can come from simple activities that you can easily do in your everyday life.

 Meditation for concentration

-Concentration is obviously required, but a slip in that concentration won’t have as fatal an effect as driving trucks long distance.
+Concentration is obviously required, but a slip in that concentration won’t have as fatal an effect as driving trucks long distances.

-When you’re driving trucks, the severity of a concentration lapses rises.
-Therefore, concentrating for the entire journey is important.
+When you’re driving trucks, the severity of concentration lapses rises.
+Therefore, concentrating on the entire journey is important.